Kevmister331/Magic-Ace-Poker/README.md

 - As a user, I want to be able to add chips into the pot
 - As a user, I want to be able to claim all the winnings from the pot
 - As a user, I want to be able to view pot balance
+- As a user, I want to be able to save my poker game (players, balances, pot)
+- As a user, I want to be able to be able to load my poker game from file